top of page

 We welcome submissions across all open categories.
 Please follow the guidelines below to ensure your work is properly considered:

-Cover Letter: A cover letter is required for all submissions.
-This should briefly introduce you (if you’re comfortable), explain the context of your piece, and note whether anonymity is requested.
+• Cover Letter: A cover letter is required for all submissions.
+This should provide a brief introduction (if you’re comfortable), explain the context of your piece, and note whether anonymity is requested.

-Anonymity & Privacy: If you request anonymity, we will remove all identifying details and handle your submission with the highest level of confidentiality.
-Your safety and privacy are a core priority of this project.
-We adhere to strict ethical editorial standards to protect every contributor.
+• Anonymity and Privacy: If you request anonymity, we will remove all identifying details and handle your submission with the highest level of confidentiality.
+Your safety and privacy are top priorities for this project.
+We adhere to strict ethical editorial standards to protect the interests of every contributor.

 If your business has paid the price for policies that ignore the law and disrupt the fabric of your workforce, your story deserves to be heard, not buried in silence.
 Speak up for those who can’t.
 Stand up for what’s right.